Donders-Institute/bidscoin/docs/installation.rst

 BIDScoin installation
 ---------------------

-To install BIDScoin on your system run the following command in a command-terminal (institute users may want to activate a `virtual`_ / `conda`_ python environment first):
+To install BIDScoin on your system run the following command in a command-terminal (institute users may want to create and activate a `virtual`_ / `conda`_ python environment first):

 .. code-block:: console